Buckthorn

 Buckthorn Pickup for Residents

-Buckthorn Removal Tool (Weed Wrench):
+Buckthorn Removal Tool (Weed Wrench)

-Arden Hills residents can reserve a buckthorn removal tool (weed wrench) that can be used for one week at a time.
+Arden Hills residents can reserve a buckthorn removal tool (weed wrench) that can be used for one week at a time, from May to October.
 City staff will confirm your reservation and availability upon receipt of the request.
 There is no fee for use of this tool.

 Alternative Disposal Options for Buckthorn